tima-fey/devman/chat/README.md

   --host HOST           Host to connect
-  --rport RPORT         Specify port to receive msg --sport SPORT         Specify port to send msg --user USER           set a username, it is oblicated for first run --token_file TOKEN_FILE
+  --rport RPORT         Specify port to receive msg --sport SPORT         Specify port to send msg --user USER           set a username
+  --token_file TOKEN_FILE
                         set a file with token
   --text TEXT           set a text to send
+  --send_only           set a send only mode
 ```

 # Project goals